spryker/spryker-docs/docs/scos/dev/features/202108.0/product-barcode-feature-overview.md

 By default, barcodes are generated based on product SKUs using the [Code128](https://en.wikipedia.org/wiki/Code_128) format.

 {% info_block infoBox %}
-You can read more about the product types we differentiate in [Product Abstraction](/docs/scos/dev/features/{{ page.version }}/product/product-feature-overview/products-overview.html
+You can read more about the product types we differentiate in [Product Abstraction](/docs/scos/dev/features/{{page.version}}/product/product-feature-overview/products-overview.html
 {% endinfo_block %}.)

 {% info_block errorBox %}